 Let’s risk making a complete fool of myself and question the skills of an investor with $97 bln under management.
 A few points of interest:

 - Lifting speed.
 Energy Vault promises up to 8 megawatts of power.
 With two blocks of 35 metric tons moving with or against gravity, this means that the blocks must have a speed of almost 12 meters per second (43 km/h).
 That is a large step compared with the oil drum demo (video above).
-If we assume that the oil drums from are 90 centimeters high and it takes 6 seconds to put the tallest drum on the ground, the demo only reaches 1 meter per second.
+If we assume that the oil drums are 90 centimeters high and it takes 6 seconds to put the highest drum on the ground, the demo only reaches 1 meter per second.
 All the more worrying that the playback speed of the video has been tweaked, by how much is unknown to me.

 - Profile of power delivered.
-Concrete blocks will not last for 30 years if you let them crash at 43 km/h several times a day.
+Concrete blocks will not last for 30 years if you let them crash into the ground at 43 km/h several times a day.
 A good part of the 120 meter height will have to be used to get the blocks up to speed and slow down again.
 Supplying stable power at 8 megawatt with just six lifting arms suddenly is far less simple than it seemed.
 Especially considering the height of the tower changes continuously during charging and discharging.

 - Wind loads.
-In all ‘artist impressions’provided, Energy Vault presents the storage tower in the middle of a wind farm.
+In all ‘artist impressions’ provided, Energy Vault presents the storage tower in the middle of a wind farm.
 Logically, wind farms are located in places where the wind blows well and often.
 Wind and cranes are no friends.
 A 35-ton block of concrete has a volume of 15 cubic meters and will capture wind loads, especially while charging with excess wind power.
 A block of concrete on a cable of 120 meters will swing.
 Stabilizing blocks with guide ropes will greatly increase complexity.
-Picking up the blocks from the ground with an ’empty’ cable will be even more exciting.
+Picking up the blocks from the ground with an ‘empty’ cable will be even more exciting.

 - Not in my backyard.
 In the above-mentioned artist impressions, Energy Vault always presents one tower per wind farm.
 But one such tower (the largest 80 MWh version) only stores the daily electricity production of one modern wind turbine.
 If Energy Vault is to be the breakthrough that makes storage really cheap, think about one concrete tower for every turbine installed.
 That will probably raise even more opposition than the turbines themselves.
 In addition, Energy Vault then blocks the wind from the turbines.